PayPal Developer Logo

 1. Fork the PayPal Postman collection

-2. Select the Run in Postman below.
+2. Select the following Run in Postman button:

 3. Select Fork Collection.